meditatingCybermind/RPG-Loot-Table/README.md

 ## TODO / Known Issues

  - Add support for more than 9 npcs
- - Add info about how much a given unit's loot is Worthless
  - Move multiplier information into config, and allow support for more modifiers
  - Add tests
- - Remove commas from the last item.